tkuester/taky/README.md

 ## Features (and anti-Features!)

- * Android clients don't disconnect!
+ * Should support multiple ATAK clients simultaneously!
+You can see them on the map!
- * No design consideration for XML security!
+ * Some design consideration for XML security!
- * Atrocious CoT routing ensures everyone (may) get your updates!
+ * Mediocre CoT routing ensures everyone gets your GeoChats!
  * A hacked up XML parser written by someone who barely understands XML!
  * Advanced Pythonic implementation of CoT model, with only 5 hours of combined industry experience in implementing CoT technology!
- * Server shuts down in about 1 second with only one Ctrl+C!
+ * Server shuts down with only one Ctrl+C!
+ * Thread safety?
+Why would you need thread safety?

 ## Requirements

- * Python 3.6 or greater
+ * Python 3.7 or greater
  * lxml
  * dateutil